windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/ioc-container.md

 // Will will always get same instance
 $input = $container->get('input');

-// The second argument of get() is whether forced to create new instance or not
+// The second argument of get() can force create new instance
 $newInput = $container->get('input', true);

 // Use readable constant